 - Swelling near the brain.

-Are antineoplastons approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment in the United States?
+- Are antineoplastons approved by the U.S. Food and Drug Administration (FDA) for use as a cancer treatment?

 Current Clinical Trials